josejuansanchez/research-notebook/jpeg2000/jpeg2000_cr_mc.md

 * [A New Video Compression Scheme Combining Conditional Replenishment and Address Event Representation](http://ieeexplore.ieee.org/xpls/abs_all.jsp?arnumber=4387612)
   IEEE Workshop on Signal Processing Systems, 2007.
 Date of Conference: 17-19 Oct.
 2007.

+* [Adaptation of the method of estimation and motion compensation int he transmission of the video sequence in JPEG2000](http://airccse.org/journal/ijdps/papers/3612ijdps14.pdf).
+International Journal of Distributed and Parallel Systems (IJDPS) Vol.3, No.6, November 2012.
+Abdou Khadre Diop.